 We grant stock options to our employees and board members.
-At the date of grant, we determine the fair value of a stock option award and recognize compensation expense over the requisite service period, which is generally the vesting period of such stock option award, which is two to four years.
+At the date of grant, we determine the fair value of a stock option award and recognize compensation expense over the requisite service period, which is generally two to four years - the vesting period of such stock option award.
 The fair value of the stock option award is calculated using the Black-Scholes option-pricing model, ("calculated fair value").
 The Black-Scholes option-pricing model requires us to apply judgment and use highly subjective assumptions, including expected stock option life, expected volatility, expected average risk-free interest rates, and expected forfeiture rates.
-For the three months ended March 31, 2010, our assumptions and estimates used for the calculated fair value of stock options price in 2010 were as follows:
+For the six months ended June 30, 2010, our assumptions and estimates used for the calculated fair value of stock options granted in 2010 were as follows: